GraphStory/neo4j-ios/README.md

 ### git submodule

   1. Add it as a submodule to your existing project. `git submodule add git@github.com:GraphStory/neo4j-ios.git`
+  2. Through Terminal, navigate to the submodule directory and run `swift package fetch`.
+Theo has other dependencies and they need to be fetched.
-  2. Open the Theo folder, and drag Theo.xcodeproj into the file navigator of your Xcode project.
+  3. Open the Theo folder, and drag Theo.xcodeproj into the file navigator of your Xcode project.
-  3. In Xcode, navigate to the target configuration window by clicking on the blue project icon, and selecting the application target under the "Targets" heading in the sidebar.
+  4. In Xcode, navigate to the target configuration window by clicking on the blue project icon, and selecting the application target under the "Targets" heading in the sidebar.
-  4. In the tab bar at the top of that window, open the "Build Phases" panel.
+  5. In the tab bar at the top of that window, open the "Build Phases" panel.
-  5. Expand the "Link Binary with Libraries" group, and add Theo.framework.
+  6. Expand the "Link Binary with Libraries" group, Copy Frameworks and add Theo.framework, Bolt.framework, SSLService.framework, Socket.framework, PacketStream.framework.
-  6. Click on the + button at the top left of the panel and select "New Copy Files Phase".
-Rename this new phase to "Copy Frameworks", set the "Destination" to "Frameworks", and add Theo.framework.
+  7. Click on the + button at the top left of the panel and select "New Copy Files Phase".
+Rename this new phase to "Copy Frameworks", set the "Destination" to "Frameworks", and add the frameworks.

 ## Usage